Cash4Gold: Super Bowl XLIII advertisement

 The Super Bowl XLIII advertisement featured Ed McMahon and MC Hammer, both of whom were well known for their financial troubles later on in their career.
 The 30-second advertisement was created and produced by Havas Edge (formerly known as Euro RSCG Edge) and directed by Super Bowl advertising veteran Bryan Buckley and his Hungry Man Productions.
-Sources place the cost for the 30-second advertisement at 2.4–3 million USD.
+Sources place the cost for the 30-second advertisement at US$2.4–3 million.
 Cash4Gold also played a 60-second advertisement in NBC's pre-game show, making it the first direct-response advertiser in that venue.

 The spot received considerable news coverage and was seen by many commentators as a harbinger of the economic situation which was bottoming out in the United States at the time it aired.

 Commercial sponsorships

-In the past Cash4Gold.com has signed sponsorships with Milwaukee Bucks, a multi-car sponsorship with JD Motorsports of NASCAR, Jim Dunn Racing of NHRA, and MMA competitor Randy "The Natural" Couture.
+In the past Cash4Gold.com has signed sponsorships with Milwaukee Bucks, a multi-car sponsorship with JD Motorsports of NASCAR, Jim Dunn Racing of NHRA, and mixed martial arts (MMA) competitor Randy "The Natural" Couture.

 In addition to sponsorships of Randy Couture, Cash4Gold also sponsored his charity, the Xtreme Couture G.I.
 Foundation which honors veterans of the U.S. Armed Forces.

 Cash4Gold sponsored MMA "Train the Troops" events at Camp Pendleton, Marine Corps Air Station Miramar and Marine Corps Air Station Yuma.
 The three "Train The Troops" events were held at three Marine bases and included 12 professional fighters and trainers, as well as hundreds of Marines.
 There were six four-hour-long training sessions.

-Cash4Gold signed a one-year deal with UCMMA for their 2010 events, which adds to their interest in Mixed Martial Arts and sponsorship deals with Cristiane Santos ("The Cyborg"), Brandon Vera, Tim Kennedy, Gray Maynard, Leonard Garcia, and Damacio Page.
+Cash4Gold signed a one-year deal with UCMMA for their 2010 events, which adds to their interest in MMA and sponsorship deals with Cristiane Santos ("The Cyborg"), Brandon Vera, Tim Kennedy, Gray Maynard, Leonard Garcia, and Damacio Page.
 UCMMA is an MMA organization based in the United Kingdom and has a history of more than 40 high profile, successful events.

-Equity partner MC Hammer and Cash4Gold teamed up to donate resources to "Feed the Children" to help with relief efforts following storms in the Philippines, American Samoa, Indonesia and Georgia in the United States.
+Equity partner MC Hammer and Cash4Gold teamed up to donate resources to Feed the Children to help with relief efforts following storms in the Philippines, American Samoa, Indonesia and Georgia in the United States.
 They also handed out meals to families affected by the recession in the Stockton, California area.
 In December 2009, MC Hammer and Cash4Gold helped Feed the Children launch Breakfast2Live.
 For the 2009 holiday season, Cash4Gold and MC Hammer handed out toys at the Broward County, Florida Sheriff's Office's annual "Toys for Tots and Teens" event.